The goal of automating UI testing is to speed up the software release process and help developers catch front-end bugs sooner and fix them faster.

 While you can write additional code to help avoid these pitfalls, in the end, code-based tests simulate a user experience and make assumptions about UI elements, rather than actually doing what the user will do and testing what the user will see.

-Rainforest is the only automated UI testing solution that interacts with the application just like an end user would.
+Rainforest is the only automated UI testing solution for web applications that interacts with your application just like an end user would.

 Instead of searching for locators in the underlying code, Rainforest tests use pixel-matching to verify that an element is actually visible.
 Our virtual machines simulate a browser and interact with it just like a human would—by interacting with on-screen elements without touching the underlying code.